Home > Analyses > Real Estate > Realty Income Corporation

 | Federal Realty Investment Trust | 8.5B |

-Realty Income Corporation ranks 2nd among its competitors, with a market capitalization approximately 93% that of the leader, Simon Property Group.
-It stands above both the average market cap of the top 10 competitors (29.4B) and the sector median (13.6B).
-The company maintains a 7.49% market cap advantage over its closest rival above.
+Realty Income Corporation ranks 2nd among its competitors, with a market cap about 1.02 times smaller than the leader, Simon Property Group.
+It stands above both the average market cap of the top 10 (29.4B) and the sector median (13.6B).
+The company maintains a narrow 1.85% gap below the top player, highlighting strong competitive proximity.

 Comparisons with competitors